nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_testplan.md

     * Provider service - Project Lead
 * Share Test Plan with all key stakeholders, including
     * DoS Service(s) to be utilised
+    * PDS traceable patient
-* Verify all parties have completed the prerequisites
+* Verify all parties have completed the prerequisite steps

-Post test -
+**Post test** -
 * Brief review of test, stating sucess or failure
-* Document actions and next steps
+* Document actions and any next steps

 ## Test Run
 The steps below outline a typical test run but the agreed Test Plan should be adhered to.

-The recording of the session as a whole or snapshot of screens and log data should be taken where appropriate to verify functionality (especially, if being submitted for the SCAL) or record error data for later investigation.
+The recording of the session as a whole or snapshot of screens and log data should be taken where appropriate to verify functionality (especially, if being submitted for the SCAL) or recording error data for later investigation.

-Steps in the test -
+**Steps in the test** -
 *	Consumer system performs triage/consultation resulting in appropriate outcome code to make request of DoS Service
 *  Perform Service Discovery (DoS or alternative)
 *	Selects configured DoS service